mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Bytecodes.md

-Pop a lexical environment from the environment chain.
+Pop a lexical or class-body environment from the environment chain.

 See `JSOp::PushLexicalEnv` for the fine print.